-The Early Childhood Development Branch provides active leadership in achieving the health goals of the state’s early childhood initiatives through Health Access Nurturing Development Services (HANDS), Child Care Health Consultation for Healthy Start in Child Care (CCHC), Early Childhood Mental Health (ECMH), First Steps - Kentucky's Early Intervention System, Genetics, Adult PKU and KY Birth Surveillance Registry.
+The Early Childhood Development Branch provides active leadership in achieving the health goals of the state’s early childhood initiatives through Health Access Nurturing Development Services (HANDS), Child Care Health Consultation for Healthy Start in Child Care (CCHC), Early Childhood Mental Health (ECMH), First Steps (Kentucky's Early Intervention System), Genetics, metabolic foods and formula, and KY Birth Surveillance Registry.

 Approximately 21 percent of all children provided preventive health services are in need of further evaluation and treatment of a condition or problem that--when detected early--is less costly than if allowed to worsen.